Community benefit payments can be a valuable source of income for communities located near to renewable energy

 - an enablement grant of up to £25k to help community groups identify the needs and aspirations of their community (see the Community Action Plans we've funded), or support the securing and setting up community funds from renewables;

 - initial advice from our Development Officers for groups to help them identify and explore issues around community funds;

 - Case studies to help pass on lessons learnt from previous projects;

-- a community fund toolkit has been developed to help guide groups through the process;
+- a community benefits toolkit has been developed to help guide groups through the process;

-- help to draw up your community benefit fund agreement, including a downloadable template.
+- help to draw up your community benefits agreement, including a downloadable template.